-The joint powers authority, originally called the Self Insurance Program for Employees (SIPE), was established in 1977 to provide the services necessary and appropriate for the development, operation and maintenance of a self insurance program for workers' compensation claims.
+The joint powers authority, originally called the Self Insurance Program for Employees (SIPE), was established in 1977 to provide the services necessary and appropriate for developing, operating, and maintaining a self-insurance program for workers' compensation claims.
 A Board of Directors was created consisting of a representative from each member school district.
 The SIPE Board of Directors established Risk Management Committee to conduct research and develop safety and loss control programs with the overall goal of providing safety and loss control services to SIPE member school districts.

-In 1991, the SIPE Board of Directors established a Loss Control Specialist position to work under the direction of the Risk and Loss Control Manager of SIPE.
+In 1991, the SIPE Board of Directors established a Loss Control Specialist position to work under the direction of SIPE's Risk and Loss Control Manager.

 In 1999, the SIPE Board of Directors voted unanimously to change the name of the organization from the Self Insurance Program for Employees to the Schools Insurance Program for Employees.

 In 2006, the SIPE Board of Directors changed the Risk and Loss Control Manager position to an Executive Director's position, which included additional responsibility for the overall management of the SIPE program.